-For landscapes and locations with strong contrast, feel free to use High Dynamic Range.
+For landscapes and locations with strong contrast, you can use High Dynamic Range.
 This mode adjusts the darkest and brightest areas of your image to get the best exposure.

-Once you select your preferred settings, all you have to do at this point is take photos like you would with your regular phone app.
+Select your preferred settings.
+All you have to do at this point is to take photos like you would with your regular phone app.
 It’s that easy!

-3. Use the Other Lightroom Camera Features for More Control Over Your Photos
+Use the Lightroom Camera Features for More Control

 In the last section, we mentioned plenty of settings you can use when taking photos.
 But Lightroom has tons of other features that you need to learn.